 We believe that the President's plan addresses the first two goals.
-However, we remain extremely concerned that the program's reliance on tobacco taxes jeopardizes the critical principal of equitable financing.
-Therefore, we encourage the House Ways and Means Committee to identify other funding sources that are more broad-based in scope, more progressive in design and treat each region of the country in a fair and equitable manner.
+However, we remain extremely concerned that the program's reliance on tobacco taxes jeopardizes the critical principle of equitable financing.
+Therefore, we encourage the Senate Finance Committee to identify other funding sources that are more broad-based in scope, more progressive in design and which treat each region of the country in a fair and equitable manner.